eclipse-sumo/sumo/docs/web/docs/Tools/Routes.md

 Depending on the given options the new departure times can be computed from exitTimes (see [sumo](../sumo.md) option **--vehroute-output.exit-times**), extrapolated from the original network or simply copied from the original departure times.
-If the option **--big** is supplied, a slow but memory efficent algorithm is used for sorting the output by departure time.
+If the option **--big** is supplied, a slow but memory efficient algorithm is used for sorting the output by departure time.
 Example usage

 ```